-The University Of Kentucky College Of Medicine invites applications and nominations for the position of Assistant Professor in the Division of Biomedical Informatics.
+The University Of Kentucky College Of Medicine invites applications and nominations for the position of Assistant Professor, tenured track, in the Division of Biomedical Informatics.
 This is an instrumental position in building the division, and this position will conduct research and education in one or more of the following areas: Bioinformatics or computational biology to better understand human disease, working towards personalized and translational medicine.

 Databases, data management, and data science with a translational or applied emphasis

 Biomedical informatics, addressing user interfaces, data integration, or security and privacy with the development of tangible tools and systems using semantic-based and advanced software engineering methodology

 Cancer informatics, for precision medicine using integrated data resources such as electronic health records, electronic pathology reports, clinical trials, and next generation sequencing

 Data analytics and visualization for structured, semi-structured, and unstructured data (clinical texts, web media, imaging, signal, and sensory data)

 Qualified applicants will have a demonstrated track record of research in computational science, biomedical informatics, and/or data science, as well as productivity in research, teaching, and an aptitude for mentoring.